javascript-tutorial/en.javascript.info/1-js/09-classes/03-static-properties-methods/article.md

 # Static properties and methods

-We can also assign a method to the class function itself, not to its `"prototype"`.
+We can also assign a method to the class as a whole.
 Such methods are called *static*.

-In a class, they are prepended by `static` keyword, like this:
+In a class declaration, they are prepended by `static` keyword, like this:

 ```js run
 class User {